High school basketball: G-E-T girls drop season debut against C-FC

-GALESVILLE — When Cochrane-Fountain City and Gale-Ettrick-Trempealeau’s girls basketball teams met up in the season opener Tuesday night, it was a pair of teams looking to establish an identity.
+GALESVILLE — When Cochrane-Fountain City and Gale-Ettrick-Trempealeau’s girls basketball teams met up in a season opener Tuesday night, it was a pair of teams looking to establish an identity.

 Both squads lost all five starters from last year, including most of their scoring threats, and needed to experiment to see which pieces fit where.